 Copper was one of the first metals ever to be mined and used by humans, and it has made a vital contribution to the maintenance and improvement of society since the dawn of civilisation.
 Copper was first used in coins and ornaments from around 8000 BC, and around 5500 BC copper tools helped civilisation to emerge from the Stone Age.

-From our artisans we use to make jewellery, vases, small furniture, bathtubs, sinks and many other products.
+Our artisans craft jewellery, vases, small furniture, bathtubs, sinks and many other products from this type of metal as well.

-Stainless steels are a group of steels that are resistant to corrosion through the addition of alloying elements.
+Stainless steel is a group of steels that are resistant to corrosion through the addition of alloying elements.

 The term stainless steel is used to describe a family of about 200 alloys of steel with remarkable heat and corrosion resistance properties.